thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

     bee version

 ## Step 2.
-Initialize the Bumblebee Environment
+Initialize the _Bumblebee_ Environment
-The first step is to initialize the Bumblebee environment.
-This will create the default profile, populate the initial random key sets and some other artifacts that are required for sharing secrets.
+The first step is to initialize the _Bumblebee_ environment.
+This process will do the following...
+1. Create the default profile
+2. Create the profile's **User Store** and **Identity Store**
+3. Create a default identity and related key sets
+4. Create additional elements in the profile that are required for sharing secrets.

 To do so, just run...

     bee init

-You will be asked about several options.
+You will be asked about a few options.

-When asked, _“Enter a default sender key name or leave empty for none”_, provide a name you wish to use for the default sender account in this profile.
+When asked, _“Enter a default sender key name or leave empty for none”_, provide the name you wish to use for the default sender account in this profile.
 It could be a name, a handle, an email address, whatever you wish to use for identifying yourself.
-The other user will be able to use whatever name they wish to use in their user store for your identity.
-Bumblebee will always validate the sending identity, regardless of the name used to identify them in the user store.
+Keep in mind that other users will be able to use whatever name they wish to use in their user stores for your identity.  _BumbleBee_ will always validate the sending identity by key sets, regardless of the name used to identify them in the user store.

-However, in a formal environment, like in a corporate environment, it is recommended to use something unique like your email address or an LDAP account name, etc.
+If setting up a formal environment, such as in a corporate setting, it is recommended to use something unique for your name, such as your email address or an LDAP account name, etc.

-Otherwise, for the other questions you are prompted for, just press enter for each to accept the default options for now.
+For any other questions, just press _return_ for each to accept the default options.

 Once the initialization is completed, you can view the default profile identities by running...

     bee list keypairs

-That will show you the public keys only for the default and system key pairs.
+That will show you the public keys only for the default and system identities.

-You can use the “**--show-all**” flag to see the seed and private keys as well…
+You can use the ***--show-all*** flag to see the seed and private keys as well...

     bee list keypairs --show-all

-Of course, be aware that you must never share your private keys with anyone.
-By default, they are not printed out when listing the key pairs unless you provide the “**--show-all**” flag.
+Be aware that you must **NEVER** share your private keys with anyone.
+By default, they are not printed out when listing the key pairs unless you provide the ***--show-all*** flag.

-_**Note**: Bumblebee makes use of curve25519 key pair cryptography.
+_**Note**: _BumbleBee_ makes use of curve25519 key pair cryptography.
-Specifically, it uses the **NKEYS** repo/packages (https://github.com/nats-io/nkeys).
+Specifically, it uses the **NKEYS** packages (https://github.com/nats-io/nkeys).
 **NKEYS** is provided by the **NATS** messaging server (https://nats.io/)._

 _**Note**: Each identity is configured with two key pairs: a Cipher and a Signing key pair.
-The Cipher key pair is a curve25519 key pair construction and is used for the encrypting and decrypting processes.
-The Signing key pair is an ed25519 key pair and is used for signing secrets sent by that identity, so that the receiving user can validate the sender’s identity.
+The Cipher key pair is a curve25519 key pair construction and is used for encrypting and decrypting processes.
+The Signing key pair is an ed25519 key pair and is used for signing secrets sent by that identity.
+This allows the receiving user to validate the sender’s identity.
 The curve25519 support is found in the **XKEYS** package of the **NKEYs** repo._

-You can also see the users that you have set up by running...
+You can see the users that have been set up by running...

     bee list users

 Of course, at this point, you will find that your user list is empty.
 You must add or import users to your local profile(s).
-We will do so late in this Quick Start Guide.

 ## Step 3.
-Export your keys to share them with another user
+Export your public keys to share them with another user
 To share secrets with another user, you must provide them with your public keys.
 This can be done easily by exporting your keys.
 There are several ways to do this, but we will just focus on exporting them to a file.

 To do so, run the following command.
-For _<username>_, use the name you provided in **Step 2**, when you initialized the environment.
-And when prompted for a password, just press return to not provide a password for now.
+For the argument _<username>_, use the name you provided in **Step 2**, when you initialized the environment.
+And when prompted for a password, just press _return_ to not provide a password.

     bee export user <username> --from-keypair --output-file export-user.txt

 The export will have generated the file export-user.txt.
-If you dump the file contents on Mac or Linux by using...
+If you dump the file contents on _Mac_ or _Linux_ by using...

     cat export-user.txt

-or on Windows by using...
+or on _Windows_ by using...

-    type export-user-txt
+    type export-user.txt

-then, you will see something formatted similarly to the following, though with different values.
+You will see output formatted similarly to the following, though with different hex values.

     :start  :export-user  :hex =====================================
     0086a44e616d65af7573657240646f6d61696e2e636f6da84461746154797065